What Are The Top Public Relations Skills You Should Master?

 Again, not just a PR skill but a life skill that you can use for every relationship.

-Understanding these issues will help ensure that you can plan for pitfalls or reputation issues that may negatively affect brand reputation within the news media.
+Understanding these issues will help you plan for pitfalls or reputation issues that may negatively affect brand reputation within the news media.

 A recent PR analytics report states that 75% of PR pros say their technical skills are between “good” and “excellent.”
 However, they need to be excellent.
 PR pros must learn to use a media database, social listening technology, and media monitoring software.